Jürgen Löwenstein: Nazi persecution

-The Concentration Camp Experience
+Concentration camps

 Jürgen was deported to Auschwitz from Paderborn on March 1, 1943.
 He arrived at the Birkenau complex (Auschwitz II) on March 3, 1943.
 Following the selection that took place at the Judenrampe, he was assigned to labor, along with other friends from his group in Paderborn.

 From the ramp, he was transported by truck to the Buna-Monowitz concentration camp, known as Auschwitz III.
 This was followed by forced undressing, head shaving, and the assignment of a registration number.
 Jürgen was tattooed with the number 104 9832 on his left forearm.

 Jürgen was assigned to the construction of silos and warehouses that were to later become part of the infrastructure.
 The working conditions were extremely harsh, and the two months Jürgen spent at Buna-Monowitz turned out to be the most difficult phase of his time in the camp.

 Once he fell ill, he was transferred to the infirmary of the Stammlager at Auschwitz I. A work opportunity arose there, and Jürgen seized it, as staying in the infirmary would have meant death.
 He worked as a laborer tasked with smoothing the road surfaces and was housed in Block 23a.
 He stayed there for a month until he learned that a new annex of the Auschwitz camp, Eintrachthütte, was to be built about thirty kilometers from the main camp.
 He volunteered and was transferred.
 Jürgen arrived at Eintrachthütte concentration camp in May 1943, where he stayed until the evacuation of the camp in January 1945.

 A death march began for Jürgen and the other prisoners still alive.
 The goal was to reach Germany on foot.
 It was a transfer that lasted several days in the cold.
 He finally arrived at the Mauthausen concentration camp, exhausted and drained of all his strength.
 Chaos reigned there, and there was no longer any forced labor, as the S.S. realized the unfavorable outcome of the war and abandoned the camp.

 On May 5, 1945, the Mauthausen camp was liberated by the Americans.